PCI SSC Policies

 II.
 Detailed Discussion

-While standard setting is recognized as being potentially “pro-competitive” in the U.S., great care must nevertheless be taken in the setting of standards.
+Standard setting is recognized as being potentially “pro-competitive” in the U.S. Nevertheless, great care must be taken in the setting of standards.
 When participants of a standards setting body submit or vote on technology or specifications, there is the potential for one company, or a group of companies, to act in ways deemed to be unfair to other companies.
-Similar considerations arise with respect to the establishment of implementation guidelines.

-In light of the foregoing, it is important that standard setting, publication of implementation guidelines, and other collaborative activities be conducted under close legal supervision, and that policies and procedures created to administer such processes be scrutinized to ensure that they do not lend themselves to situations which could result in antitrust exposure.
+In light of the foregoing, it is important that standard setting, and other collaborative activities be conducted under close legal supervision, and that policies and procedures created to administer such processes be scrutinized to ensure that they do not lend themselves to situations which could result in antitrust exposure.
 This is the policy of PCI SSC.

 There are a variety of activities that are commonly conducted within standards development organizations that have acknowledged pro-competitive benefits, but which must be conducted in an appropriate fashion to avoid inadvertent violations of law.
 They include:

 - Participation by trade association members and rules relating to the expulsion of participants for cause: Participation must be available to all that qualify under objective standards on a non-discriminatory basis and any rules relating to expulsion or rejection of membership renewals must be reasonable and applied in a non-discriminatory fashion.
-PCI SSC has agreed to permit participation based on the applicable objective criteria for each category of Participant (e.g. Founding Member, Strategic Member, Strategic Regional Member, Strategic Regional Member, Affiliate Member, or Participating Organization), and applies these criteria on a non-discriminatory basis.
+PCI SSC has agreed to permit participation based on the applicable objective criteria for each category of Activity Participant (e.g. Founding Member, Strategic Member, Affiliate Member, or PCI Participant), and applies these criteria on a non-discriminatory basis.

-The Executive Committee will consult with legal counsel to ensure that the proper guidelines are followed with respect to each of these areas.
+The Executive Committee will consult with legal counsel to ensure that the proper guidelines are followed with respect to each of the above areas.

 Experience shows that trade association participants may be susceptible to violations of price-fixing prohibitions of the Sherman Act, and for this reason, the government is focused on the activities of these types of entities.
 Price fixing, as noted above, is illegal per se.